appveyor/website/src/docs/build-configuration.md

 ## Build queue

-Sometimes you may wonder why your build is not being run immediately or remains in "queued" state longer than usual.
+Sometimes you may wonder why your build is not being run immediately or remains in `Queued` state longer than usual.

 This is how builds scheduling works.